+How can you tell when common eye injuries are actually medical emergencies?
 There are many different types of eye trauma, and they can all vary in severity.
-Sometimes it’s just a minor issue that will go away with an ice pack or flushing the eye with water, while other problems require immediate medical attention.
+Some cases are just minor issues that will go away with an ice pack or flushing the eye with water, while other instances can result in serious eye damage and require immediate medical attention.

-In a country where so many people can’t afford to receive healthcare, it’s tempting to “tough it out” and see if the pain and discomfort will go away on its own.
-However, failing to receive medical treatment when you need it can lead to chronic conditions, complications, or sometimes even blindness.
-Therefore, it’s crucial to learn to recognize when your injury is serious and get the care you need.
+We understand that it can be tempting to “tough it out” and see if the pain and discomfort will go away on their own — however, failing to receive eye injury treatment in a timely fashion can lead to chronic conditions, complications, or sometimes even blindness.
+Therefore, it’s crucial to learn to recognize when common eye injuries require medical care so that you can get the treatment you need.

 - Eye swelling